 I think, the later tools changed everything after 500,000 years B.P., and especially just in the last 50,000, in that they kicked off the conceptual abilities in our brains, starting with simple spatial concepts, which are the basis of all of our elaborate abstract concepts, thinking, language, and advanced social cognition like Theory of Mind (ToM).
 The spatial concepts of next to, in, on, before, after, equal, L/R, symmetry…and the force concepts of propulsion, contact, support, movement…I suspect all these concepts came from the later complex tools.
 And it didn’t happen overnite, it still took nearly 500,000 years to get to modern human cultural behaviors which themselves accumulated mostly just in the last 40,000 years beginning with Cave Art.
 1/2 a million years is a long time, and so is 40,000.
 Think about it.

 Civilization is barely 4-5,000 years old.
-The pyramids, constructed around 3,500 B.C. were as ancient to the Romans already as the Romans and their structures like the Coliseum and aqueducts are to us, yet those time spans that seem so immense to us are a drop in the bucket compared to the over 2 million years of simple tool making prior to symmetry appearing, and another 500,000 years before Cave Art showed up.
-Then consider another 30,000 years or so before towns and cities and agriculture.
+The pyramids, constructed around 3,500 B.C. were as ancient to the Romans already as the Romans and their structures like the Coliseum and aqueducts are to us, yet those time spans that seem so immense to us are a drop in the bucket compared to the over 2 million years of simple tool making prior to symmetry appearing, and another 500,000 years before Cave Art showed up at around 40,000 years ago.
+Then consider another 30,000 years or so went by before towns and cities and agriculture.

-We ended up in the cognitive niche, modeling the world in our heads using concepts: a much more elaborate and accurate model of the world than the simple perceptual categorization of animals, which allows us to figure out how to live in any environment.
+We ended up in the cognitive niche, modeling the world in our heads using concepts: a much more elaborate and accurate model of the world than the simple perceptual categorization of animals which allows us to figure out how to live in any environment.
 Which allows us to see problems.
-Which allows us to theorize and probe deeper, expanding our conceptual understanding…exponentially, in the last 200 years of dedicated scientific inquiry.
+Which allows us to theorize and probe deeper, to create better and better explanations, expanding our conceptual understanding…exponentially, in the last 200 years of dedicated scientific inquiry.

-Our cognitive modeling intelligence is just one more way to solve the puzzle of adaptation.
+Our cognitive modeling intelligence, again like the elelphant’s trunk is just one more way to solve the puzzle of adaptation.
 But it is a rare one, and contingent on all the steps outlined above in the past 6 million years since we went bipedal.
-To answer De Waal then; no other animal evolved our type of intelligence becasue no other animal became a bipedal primate, and went thru the long, complex, contingent, evolutionary path of bipedalism, hands, brain expansion, stone tool manufacture, and symmetric tool making that we did that gave us conceptual intelligence.
+To answer De Waal then; no other animal evolved our type of intelligence because no other animal became a bipedal primate, and went thru the long, complex, contingent, evolutionary path of bipedalism, hands, brain expansion, stone tool manufacture, symmetric tool making, and art, that we did that gave us conceptual intelligence.

 Monkeys have been around for 50 million years, with thousands of species extinct, and hundreds more species still alive, living all over the globe.
-Damn successful compared to apes, which tend to be even smarter than monkeys but are down to just a half dozen species living along a narrow band around the equator.
-Monkeys didn’t need to expand their intelligence to hang around and prosper for 50 million years.
+Damn successful compared to apes, which tend to be even smarter than monkeys but are down to just a half dozen species living along a narrow band around the equator, most of them perilously close to extinction.
+Monkeys didn’t need to expand their intelligence like apes to hang around and prosper for 50 million years.
 Possums, dumb as a box of rocks, have done quite well for 65 million years, and many critters with no brain or nervous system at all (bacteria, microbes, etc.) have done just fine also without becoming bipedal, thinking apes, or growing a trunk like an elephant.